EarthstormSoftware/EliteFIPServer/README.md

 Elite FIP Server is a .NET app which uses [EliteAPI](https://github.com/Somfic/EliteAPI) to read Elite Dangerous game information, and feed it to [Matric](https://matricapp.com) via the Matric Integration API.
-It also makes some game data available via a self-hosted web server, allowing the data to be viewed via browser, and the display of that data to be customised.
+It also makes some game data available via a self-hosted web server, allowing the data to be viewed via browser or browser based viwer, and the display of that data to be customised.

 The integration with Matric allows Matric to reflect the current game state in the UI, with particular respect to button/toggle state
 (such as Landing Gear or Lights), and also other information like current target data.
 Using a custom touch